Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Abstract

 \section{Abstract}

-In this work, we consider the decentralized optimization problem in which a network of $n$ agents, each possessing a smooth and convex objective function, wish to collaboratively minimize the average of all the objective functions through peer-to-peer communication in a directed graph.
-To solve the problem, we propose two accelerated Push-DIGing methods termed $\NAPD$ and $\NAPDSC$ for minimizing non-strongly convex objective functions and strongly convex ones, respectively.
-We show that $\NAPD$ and $\NAPDSC$ respectively converge at the rates $O\pr{\frac{1}{k^2}}$ and $O\pr{\pr{1 - C\sqrt{\frac{\mu}{L}}}^k}$ up to constant factors depending only on the mixing matrix.
-To the best of our knowledge, $\NAPD$ and $\NAPDSC$ are the first decentralized methods to achieve provable acceleration over unbalanced directed graphs.
+We consider the decentralized optimization problem, where a network of $n$ agents aims to collaboratively minimize the average of their individual smooth and convex objective functions through peer-to-peer communication in a directed graph.
+To tackle this problem, we propose two accelerated gradient tracking methods, namely $\NAPD$ and $\NAPDSC$, for non-strongly convex and strongly convex {\sp objective functions}, respectively.
+We show that $\NAPD$ and $\NAPDSC$ converge at the rates $O\pr{\frac{1}{k^2}}$ and $O\pr{\pr{1 - C\sqrt{\frac{\mu}{L}}}^k}$, respectively, up to constant factors depending only on the mixing matrix. $\NAPD$ and $\NAPDSC$ are the first decentralized methods over unbalanced directed graphs that achieve the same provable acceleration as centralized methods.
 Numerical experiments demonstrate the effectiveness of both methods.